Ericsson/dataplanebook/src/intro.rst

 This book will refer to this entity as a *network function*.
-This is usually equivalent to a network *node*, although there are networks where the prevailing terminology is that a logical node is made up of multiple network functions.
+This is usually equivalent to a network *node*, although there are networks where the prevailing terminology allows for a logical node being composed of multiple network functions.

 The network function may carry its own operating system kernel, to be deployed in a Virtual Machine (VM), in which case it's referred to as a